m-muzammil786/open-docker-container/README.md

-# Bitnami package for OpenCart
+# Wadic package for OpenCart

 ## What is OpenCart?